matanbroner/Bingo/README.md

 Users with the Bingo browser extension installed connect to the proxy server using a WebSocket connection.
 The WebSocket verifies the correct installation of the extension and communicates with Bingo's embedded UI elements when a registration or login is requested.
 Just as modern 2FA services use an embedded UI to communicate with their servers, Bingo's UI elements do not contact a third party's central server directly, rather they communicate with the proxy server.

 ## Deploying Bingo
 Bingo is still in early development.
-Propoer deployment instructions to come.
+Formal deployment instructions to come.

 ## Source Code Directories